ppyne/crowPi-L_BatteryStatus/README.md

 - alert icon when battery is very low,
 - tooltip to view the percentage of the battery load and its voltage,
 - contextual menu to properly quit the app,
-- based on the official script delivered by CrowPi,
+- based on the official python script delivered by CrowPi,
 - multi-threaded app to access the battery data with I2C.

 ## Installing and starting the application